-Ira D. Goss Scholarship Fund: This fund provides scholarships to deserving students who need assistance to attend Wabash College, with favorable consideration being given to men from Fulton County, Indiana.
+Ira D. Goss Scholarship Fund: This fund provides scholarships to deserving students who need assistance to attend Wabash College, with preference to men from Fulton County, Indiana.
 Mr. Goss was a member of the Class of 1903.

-Theodore G. Gronert Scholarship: established in memory of Professor Gronert by his former students, particularly those from the Class of 1935, the scholarship is granted at the start of each academic year to a freshman selected by the
+Theodore G. Gronert Scholarship: Established in memory of Professor Gronert by his former students, particularly those from the Class of 1935, the scholarship is granted at the start of each academic year to a freshmad.

-Dean of the College and the Director of Financial Aid.
 Such factors as personal character, financial circumstances, interest in history, leadership in high school, and community service are considered.